Effective Note-taking and its Impact on Learning Undergraduate Introductory Physics Courses: Statistical Tests and Limitation of the Study

 To gain a better understanding of the results, one can evaluate the effect size using measures like Cramér’s V, which can be calculated using the following formula:

-where $n$ and $k$ are total number of observations and number of categories respectively.
-The Cram\'er’s $V$ values in Phys-I data is 0.45 while that for Phys-II is 0.42.
-To reliably reject a false null hypothesis, a statistical power of 80\% or higher is commonly recommended at a significance level of $\alpha=0.05$~\cite{Cohen_1988}.
-To increase reliability, a larger sample size would help.
-The study was conducted at only two institutionseach offering a limited number of introductory physics course sections.
+where $\chi^2$, $n$ and $k$ are chi-square statistic, total number of observations and number of categories respectively.
+As shown in Fig.~\ref{fig4}, the Cram\'er’s $V$ values for the sample size of 69, i.e, without note taking, is 0.335, while that for the sample size of 66, i.e., with note taking, is 0.345.
+The $\chi^2$ values of students' scores in the group without notetaking is 8.90 with 4 degrees of freedom.
+The same for notetaking implemented group is 35.52 with 4 degrees of freedom.
+The Cram\'er’s $V$ value for the dataset for the notetaking not implemented group is 0.180, showing a weak association and suggesting that students' score distribution differs only slightly from the uniform distribution.
+On the other hand, Cram\'er’s $V$ value for the notetaking implemented group is 0.367, indicating a moderate association strength and indicating scores concentrated in the higher bins 80-90 and 90-100, i.e., higher letter grades.
+The study was conducted at only one institution offering a limited number of introductory physics course sections.
 Expanding the study to include multiple institutions and a larger student population would enhance the reliability of the results.
-Reliability could be improved by conducting the study with half of the students in a class using note-taking strategies, while the other half do not, in which students could self-select their group or be randomly assigned by the instructor.
-Instead, one can implement these two strategies in different chapters/modules for a chosen course/section.
-Alternatively, one can investigate the role of note-taking by implementing the above-mentioned strategies to assess the same group of students across different midterm exams.
+Reliability could be improved by conducting the study with half of the students in a class using notetaking strategies, while the other half do not, in which students could self-select their group or be randomly assigned by the instructor.
+Alternatively, one can investigate the role of notetaking by implementing the above-mentioned strategies to assess the same group of students across different midterm exams.
+Furthermore, FSU is a historically black university in which the majority of students enrolled are from historically underserved groups.
+Carrying out the same or similar study in a diverse population would increase reliability of the research findings.

+We acknowledge the fact that “grades” are considered the outcome.
+In many contexts, grades are short-term measures, while conceptual retention is a long-term measure.
+Conceptual retention over the years is out of the scope of this study.
+One may want to study the effect of notetaking measures in various other settings, such as larger universities, community colleges, and non-STEM courses, and compare the outcomes with those presented in this study.